 Other allergens implicated in gallbladder disease and gallstones include coffee, milk, poultry, and oranges.
 And refined sugar—like fructose or sucrose—has been linked to gallstones.

 While the cholesterol in gallstones is different from blood cholesterol levels, it’s important to avoid saturated and trans fat.
 Healthy monounsaturated fat (like olive oil) and polyunsaturated fat (like flaxseed or walnut oil) appear to lower the risk for painful gallstones.
 The Nurses’ Health Study finds that women who ate five or more ounces of nuts weekly had a lower risk.

 Safe weight loss plans like Fat Flush (as opposed to crash or yo-yo diets) is a terrific way to “love your liver” and protect your gallbladder—from adolescence on.
 In addition to eating more fiber-rich fruits and vegetables, the amino acid taurine supports both organs.

 Japanese research finds that taurine inhibits gallstone formation, probably due to decreased cholesterol in the liver.
 And a recent Chinese study shows that this amino acid also protects against liver damage.

-That’s why I personally recommend Liver-Lovin’ Formula, a unique blend of taurine, artichoke (a well-known liver healer that boosts bile production), and chlorophyll (rich in magnesium to further enhance detoxification).
+That’s why I personally recommend the combination of Bile Builder and Liver-Lovin’ Formula, which contains a unique blend of taurine, artichoke (a well-known liver healer that boosts bile production), and chlorophyll (rich in magnesium to further enhance detoxification).
 It’s a cleansing boost that also kick starts metabolism and weight loss.